CDEBase/fullstack-pro/README.md

 Useful commands:
 ---
-    lerna clean             - removes the node_modules directory from all packages.
-[More details here.][lerna-clean] npm start               - Starts the web server and backend server npm run watch           - build the packages in watchmode (Useful for development) npm run lerna           - install external dependencies at the repo root so they're available to all packages. npm run build           - build all the packages
+    lerna clean             - removes the node_modules directory from all packages. npm start               - starts the web server and backend server npm run watch           - build the packages in watchmode (Useful for development) npm run lerna           - install external dependencies at the repo root so they're available to all packages. npm run build           - build all the packages